stratself/arcticons-selfhosted-demo/scripts/README.md

 ## 2. check-icons.py

-Validate the JSON category map and sort alphabetically with the `--sort` flag.
+Validate the JSON category map (`appfilter.json`) and sort alphabetically with the `--sort` flag.
 Currently only checks for files with missing category or without a reference.

 If an alert is raised, kindly fix the issue before proceeding.

 ## publish-website.py

-Read from `iconList.txt` and add each icon as appropriate divs inside website.
+Read from `appfilter.json` and add each icon as appropriate divs inside website.